Updated: February 9, 2022

 It’s quite easy to underestimate development items, especially when developers overlook some of the details of the work involved in completing them.
 Improper estimation is a common challenge when working with inexperienced developers or developers who are pressured to quickly give estimates.

-To avoid delays, special care must ensure that all estimates are accurate.
+To avoid missed deadlines, special care must ensure that all estimates are accurate.
 If a client wants features that your team has never been developed in previous projects, experienced developers should examine the features down to the finest details to ensure all possible complications are factored in.

 Even the best estimations can fall victim to unexpected risks.
 Project managers should always add padding to development item estimates to account for developer testing, which is usually taken for granted during estimation.